- Draw X

-- The Snake Hook brush tends to loose volume along the stroke, with pinch > 0.5 it’s possible to sculpt shapes without loosing volume.
+The Snake Hook brush tends to loose volume along the stroke, with Magnify value greater than 0.5 it’s possible to sculpt shapes without loosing volume.

-- A factor to support grabbing the mesh with rotation following the cursor’s motion.
+A factor to support moving the mesh with rotation following the cursor’s motion.

-- This brush collapses short edges (as defined by the detail size) whether or not the Collapse Short Edges option is enabled.
+This brush collapses short edges (as defined by the detail size) whether or not the Collapse Short Edges option is enabled.
 This brush has no effect if dynamic topology is not enabled.
-It can be found in the menu.

 Lets you select mesh parts to be unaffected by other brushes by painting vertex colors.
 The mask values are shown as gray-scale.
 I.e. the darker a masked area is, the less effect sculpting on it will have.
 See also the options of the Mask menu.

 Pressing Shift with the mask brush active will toggle the mask smoothing mode.